-7th July SFA ANNUAL GENERAL MEETING 2021
+6th July SFA ANNUAL GENERAL MEETING 2023

-STANDING ORDERS FOR MEETINGS OF THE SOMERSET FOOTBALL ASSOCIATION LTD

-1st The Chairman of the Council shall be elected at the first meeting of the Council, and shall receive an allowance, to be determined by the Directors annually, to cover his travelling and out of pocket expenses.
-His duty shall be to control the business of the Meeting, and in case of a tie on voting for any motion or amendment, he shall have power to give a second, or casting vote.

-2nd Every motion or amendment shall be moved and seconded, and shall be reduced to writing, if so required, before it is discussed or put to the Meeting.

-3rd A member shall stand when speaking and shall address the chair.
-When the Chairman rises no one else shall continue standing, nor shall anyone else rise until the Chairman resumes his seat.

-4th A member who speaks shall direct his speech strictly to the motion under discussion, or to a motion or amendment to be proposed by himself, or to a point of question or order.

-5th A member shall not address the Meeting more than once on any motion of amendment, but the mover of an original resolution may reply, and in his reply shall strictly confine himself to answering previous speakers and shall not introduce any new matter into the debate, provided always that a member may speak on a point of order, or in explanation of some material part of a speech made by him, which be believes to have been misunderstood.

-6th A motion or amendment once made and seconded shall not be withdrawn without the consent of the Meeting.

-7th Any amendment shall be relevant to the motion on which it is moved.

-8th If any amendment be rejected, other amendments may be moved on the original motion.

-9th If an amendment be carried, the motion, as amended, shall take the place of the original motion, and shall become the question upon which any further amendment may be moved.

-10th Any motion once having been passed by a Council Meeting shall not be discussed or rescinded without the consent of at least one half of those present.
-Notice of motion must be given and appear on the Agenda before any decision arrived at can be varied or rescinded.

-11th URGENT BUSINESS: Any matter of pressing importance not on the Agenda may be dealt with at once, upon a motion of 'Urgency' being duly moved, seconded and carried by a two-third majority of members present.
+19th July BOARD

+Standing Orders for Council and General Meetings of Somerset Football Association Ltd

+- The Chair of the Board shall Chair all such meetings.
+If unavailable or unwilling to do so, the meeting shall be chaired by the Deputy Chair, the Senior Independent Director, or any other Director.
+The duty of the Chair shall be to control the business of the Meeting, and in case of a tie on voting for any motion or amendment, shall have power to give a second, or casting vote. - 2.
+Every motion or amendment shall be moved and seconded, and shall be reduced to writing, if so required, before it is discussed or put to the Meeting. - A member who speaks shall direct his speech strictly to the motion under discussion, or to a motion or amendment to be proposed by himself, or to a point of question or order. - 4.
+A member shall not address the Meeting more than once on any motion of amendment, but the mover of an original resolution may reply, and in reply shall strictly confine themselves to answering previous speakers, and shall not introduce any new matter into the debate, provided always that a member may speak on a point of order, or in explanation of some material part of a speech made by themselves, which they believe to have been misunderstood.
+(New) The meeting may determine by simple majority to move into Committee.
+Standing Orders 4 and 5 will not be applied while the meeting is in Committee mode. - 5.
+A motion or amendment once made and seconded shall not be withdrawn without the consent of the Meeting. - 6.
+Any amendment shall be relevant to the motion on which it is moved. - 7.
+If any amendment be rejected, other amendments may be moved on the original motion. - If an amendment be carried, the motion, as amended, shall take the place of the original motion, and shall become the question upon which any further amendment may be moved. - Any motion once having been passed by a Council Meeting shall not be discussed or rescinded without the consent of at least one half of those present.
+Notice of motion must be given and appear on the Agenda before any decision arrived at can be varied or rescinded. - 10.
+URGENT BUSINESS: Any matter of pressing importance not on the Agenda may be dealt with at once, upon a motion of 'Urgency' being duly moved, seconded and carried by a two-third majority of members present.

-12th PRIVILEGE: That the discussion, statement of members, evidence of witnesses and other matters within and before the Council and Committees shall be deemed privileged and private.
-The Council shall have power to censure or suspend from service on the Council any member proved to be guilty of a breach of this Rule
+11. PRIVILEGE: That the discussion, statement of members, evidence of witnesses and other matters within and before the Council and Committees shall be deemed privileged and private.
+The Council shall have power to censure or suspend from service on the Council any member proved to be guilty of a breach of this Rule.